Aqib Talib: 2015

 Baltimore Ravens' offensive coordinator Gary Kubiak was named the new head coach after the Denver Broncos and head coach John Fox agreed to part ways.
 Defensive coordinator Wade Phillips chose to keep Talib and Chris Harris Jr. as the starting cornerbacks with Bradley Roby as the nickelback.

 He started the Denver Broncos' season-opener against the Baltimore Ravens' and recorded three combined tackles, two pass deflections, and intercepted quarterback Joe Flacco and returned it for a 51-yard touchdown in their 19–13 victory.
+On October 18, 2015, against the Cleveland Browns Talib intercepted a pass from quarterback Josh McCown and returned it for a 63 yard touchdown in the 26–23 overtime win.
 On November 8, 2015, Talib poked the eye of Indianapolis Colts tight end Dwayne Allen late in the fourth quarter of the Broncos' 27–24 loss.
 The Broncos were given a 15-yard penalty with the Colts receiving a first down and ended any chance of a comeback by the Broncos.
 Talib was later suspended for the Broncos' Week 10 loss to the Kansas City Chiefs.
 He finished the season with 45 combined tackles (39 solo), 13 pass deflections, two interceptions, and two touchdowns in 15 games and 15 starts.

 The Denver Broncos finished with a 12–4 record, received a first round bye and defeated the Pittsburgh Steelers 23–16 in the AFC Divisional round.
 On January 24, 2016, Talib tipped a two-point conversion pass by Tom Brady which the Broncos intercepted in the end zone, preserving a 20–18 fourth quarter lead as they defeated the New England Patriots in the AFC Championship.

 On February 7, 2016, Talib appeared in his first career Super Bowl and recorded five solo tackles and deflected two passes during their 24–10 victory over the Carolina Panthers in Super Bowl 50.
-He got off to a bad start in the game when he was assessed two personal foul penalties in the first half for clashing with wide receiver Corey Brown, first for taunting him after a sack, then for viciously grabbing his face mask to prevent him from scoring a touchdown.
+He got off to a bad start in the game when he was assessed two penalties in the first half for clashing with wide receiver Corey Brown, first for taunting him after a sack, and then for viciously grabbing his face mask to prevent him from scoring a touchdown.
 Later, Talib admitted to reporters that he committed the face-mask penalty on purpose.
 Talib was fined $26,044 for his feud with Brown.
 Talib was ranked 34th by his peers on the NFL Top 100 Players of 2016.